 You’ve decided to start building your restaurant from the ground up in every respect.
 Not only are you going to open a new restaurant, but you also want it to be in a brand-new, custom-built location.

-The construction of a new building always poses serious challenges—meeting codes, staying on budget and managing contractors—but it can be especially tricky when designing and constructing restaurants, where construction is made more complicated by several extra obstacles.
+The construction of a new building always poses serious challenges—meeting codes, staying on budget and managing contractors—but it can be especially tricky when designing restaurants, where construction is made more complicated by several extra obstacles.
 To successfully build a new restaurant, you need to ensure that the end result is workable for staff and enjoyable for customers—and that it also follows health regulations and restaurant-specific building codes.